unboxed/unboxed.co/source/blog/2016-10-26-digital-customer-programme-discovery-phase-show-tell-3-with-newham-council.md

 Led by [Martyn](https://unboxed.co/people/#martyn-evans) and Paul (the service designer of the project), the team shared the progress that has been happening across the previous one-week sprint of the project, with stakeholders and interested parties from around the council.

-A few examples of important progress milestones the team have made include:
+A few examples of important progress milestones the team have achieved include:

 - Meeting key stakeholders around other major services within the council
 - Exploring the customer journeys in the Housing service department in more depth